Axway/amplify-central/content/en/docs/manage_unified_catalog/manage_subscriptions.md

 There are two possible options for subscription approval:

 * **Automatic**: There is no manual intervention required from the asset provider, and the user is automatically granted access to consume the asset.
-* **Manual**: The asset provider manually approves or rejects each request, either from Amplify Central or by delegating the approval mechanism through an external system, for example,  Microsoft Teams, Flow Manager.
+* **Manual**: The asset provider manually approves or rejects each request, either from Amplify or by delegating the approval mechanism through an external system, for example,  Microsoft Teams, Flow Manager.

 Follow these steps to enable manual approvals: